 A decade or so ago, PC gamers were in the clear when it came to gaming libraries and features.
 However, now things have tremendously changed.
 With the Xbox Series X and PlayStation 5 announcements, It is safe to assume that day and night difference does not exist anymore.
-Both Consoles are featuring excellent specifications, and when you look at the price, It truly makes you wonder if this is the year you should get a console Instead of a PC.
+Both Consoles feature excellent specifications, and when you look at the price, It truly makes you wonder if you should get a console Instead of a PC.
 Hence, today we’ll get into the depths of Gaming PC vs. Next Gen Consoles!

 Now If by any means you are stuck in that position, I can assure you that you have come to the right place.
 In this article, we’ll go through various comparisons that will help us In our buying decision.

 Before getting into the nitty-gritty details, let’s first compare Gaming PC vs Next Gen Consoles.
 The table below shows their price range along with specifications and exclusive titles!

 One of the critical elements of PC and Console comparison starts with prices.
 Now I know you have heard countless times that PC Gaming is budget king and stuff like that.
 But don’t let that distract you from the fact that Xbox Series X and PlayStation 5 are featuring custom SSDs, which are significantly faster, advanced, and something you cannot get for your PC.

 Comparing the specifications of consoles with PCs isn’t easy because the hardware on both platforms is different.

 - The Xbox Series X Features 8 Core AMD Ryzen Zen 2 architecture CPU, clocked at 3.8 GHz.

 - Similarly, the PS5 has AMD Ryzen Zen 8 Cores with 16 threads clocked at 3.5 GHz.